In the summertime, before we have a plethora of fresh fruit to use, it's hot, and we want popsicles!

 - 7 oz water fill your coconut milk can halfway

-- 2-4 tbsp sugar, honey, or maple syrup optional
+- 2-4 tablespoons sugar, honey, or maple syrup optional

 - Add all ingredients to a blender and combine until smooth.